SeniorEU/SeniorEU/README.md

 # 👋🏼 Hi, my name is **Ivan Nikitenko**!
-## I'm a *Junior QA Automation Engineer* currently based in the Czech Republic 🇨🇿, actively looking for a position in QA Automation across Europe.
+## I'm a *Junior QA Automation Engineer* currently based in the Czech Republic, actively looking for a position in QA Automation across Europe.
 Open to **remote**, **hybrid**, and **on-site** roles.

 ### Languages and Technologies